medizininformatik-initiative/torch/docs/api/api.md

 * HTTP Status Code of 202 Accepted
 * Content-Location header with the absolute URL of an endpoint for subsequent status requests (polling location)

-That location header can be used in the following status query:
-E.g. location:"/fhir/__status/1234"

 ### Status Request

-Torch provides a Status Request Endpoint which can be called using the location from the extract Data Endpoint.
+Torch provides a Status Request Endpoint which can be called using the Content-Location returned from the extract Data Endpoint.

 ```sh
 curl -s http://localhost:8080/fhir/__status/{location}